-Narrative therapy, feminist therapy, gender therapy, cognitive behavioural therapy, personal developing coaching and mindfulness
+Narrative therapy, feminist therapy, sex therapy, sex-positive therapy, cognitive behavioural therapy, personal developing coaching and mindfulness

 Areas of Practice:

-Trauma (current and historical), life transitions, personal development, family conflicts, addictions, gender therapy, body image/eating disorders, relationship conflict, depression/anxiety, adoption, grief and loss, military families, personal growth, marriage/family
+Trauma (current and historical), sexuality and sexual intimacy, life transitions, personal development/coaching, family conflicts, addictions, gender therapy, body image/eating disorders, relationship conflict, depression/anxiety, grief and loss, personal growth, marriage/family, infidelity, LGBTQAI

-ICBC, WorkSafeBC, Abbotsford Community Services, Hospice Society, Ministry of Child and Family Development (Family Resources and Adoption), CHOICES Adoptions and Counselling Services, Mission RCMP Victim Services, Abbotsford Specialized Victim Assistance, Youth Resource Centre, Valley Law Group, University of the Fraser Valley, Elizabeth Fry Society, Abbotsford Police Based Victim Services
+ICBC, WorkSafeBC, Abbotsford Community Services, Hospice Society, Ministry of Child and Family Development (Family Resources and Adoption), Mission RCMP Victim Services, Abbotsford Specialized Victim Assistance, Youth Resource Centre, Valley Law Group, University of the Fraser Valley, Elizabeth Fry Society, Abbotsford Police Based Victim Services, Abbotsford Hospice Society

 Approved Provider for:

 - Faculty of Social Work- Sessional Lecturer at UFV and Wilfrid Laurier

 - British Columbia Association of Social Workers, Registration #1001616

 - British Columbia College of Social Workers, Registration #8476

 - British Columbia Association of Clinical Counsellors, Registration #3436